AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 * **CVE** - A security vulnerability bug.

 * **Documentation** - The project documentation: developer or user guide, web site, project policies, etc.

 * **Feature Request** - A suggested change or addition of functionality to the library.

+* **Mac OS** - A build issue specific to Mac OS.

 * **MinGW** - An issue specific to MinGW

-* **Mac OS** - A build issue specific to Mac OS.
+* **Modification** - A modification to the code, refactoring or optimization without significant additional behavior

-* **Pending merge to master**
+* **Needs Info** - Issue is waiting for more information from the submitter.

-* **Question/Problem/Help** - A request for help or further investigation, possibly just user error or misunderstanding.
+* **Question/Problem/Help** - A request for help or further
+    investigation, possibly just user error or misunderstanding.

 * **Test Failure** - One of the automated tests is failing, or an analysis tool is reporting problematic behavior.

+* **TSC** - To be discussed in the technical steering committee.

 * **Windows** - A build issue specific to Windows